 Our Recreational Running web site is currently being developed and content will be added on a regular basis.
 You might be just thinking about becoming a bit more active.
 Or you may be an experienced runner looking to go for your latest challenge.
 Our objective is to become a comprehensive and dependable resource for all "improvers" & non-elite athletes

-What's Recreational Running?
+What's a Recreational Running?
 Well, everyone will have their own idea of what it means.
-To some, it' a runner who does maybe one or two runs a week - nothing adventurous or vigorous; just enough for it to be pleasurable.
+To some, it defines a runner who does maybe one or two runs a week - nothing adventurous or vigorous; just what's pleasurable.

 In our view, nearly every runner goes out and runs for the pleasure of the activity.
 They know they're unlikely to win an international race or get to the Olympics.
 They might have a sneaking desire to win their age category in a smaller event; maybe even get on the overall podium.
 But an elite athlete ... not really.